HomeDirectoriesThe Directory In-depth analysis: Analyzing Which Sites Actually Send Traffic

 MetricCalculationTarget Reference point

-Cost Per VisitorTotal Cost ÷ Unique VisitorsUnder £2
+Cost Per VisitorTotal Cost / Unique VisitorsUnder GBP 2

-Cost Per LeadTotal Cost ÷ Leads GeneratedUnder £25
+Cost Per LeadTotal Cost / Leads GeneratedUnder GBP 25

-Remember that indirect benefits add substantial value.
+Indirect benefits add a lot of value too.
 Directory listings improve SEO, build brand awareness, and provide social proof.
 These soft benefits often exceed direct traffic value.

 Create monthly ROI reports comparing directories.
-Include both quantitative metrics (traffic, leads, sales) and qualitative factors (brand visibility, SEO impact, competitive presence).
+Include both the numbers (traffic, leads, sales) and the qualitative factors (brand visibility, SEO impact, competitive presence).
 This full view guides future investment decisions.

-Set up automated alerts for major changes.
-If a high-performing directory suddenly stops sending traffic, investigate immediately.
-Technical issues, algorithm changes, or listing problems need quick resolution.
+Set up automated alerts for big changes.
+If a high-performing directory suddenly stops sending traffic, investigate right away.
+Technical issues, algorithm changes, or listing problems need quick fixes.

 Test premium features selectively.
 Many directories offer paid upgrades like featured listings, enhanced profiles, or priority placement.
-Test these on your best-performing directories first, measuring incremental ROI before expanding.
+Test these on your best-performing directories first, and measure the incremental ROI before expanding.

-Directory traffic patterns continue evolving as search behaviour changes.
-Voice search, AI-powered recommendations, and mobile-first indexing reshape how users discover businesses through directories.
+Directory traffic patterns keep changing as search behaviour changes.
+Voice search, AI-powered recommendations, and mobile-first indexing reshape how users find businesses through directories.

-Focus your efforts on directories that demonstrate consistent traffic delivery.
-Quality trumps quantity – ten well-maintained listings on relevant, authoritative directories outperform hundreds of low-quality submissions.
+Focus on directories that show consistent traffic delivery.
+Quality beats quantity: ten well-maintained listings on relevant, authoritative directories outperform hundreds of low-quality submissions.

-Keep refining your measurement approach.
-As attribution models become more sophisticated, you’ll uncover hidden value in directory listings that influence customer journeys without generating last-click conversions.
+Keep refining how you measure.
+As attribution models get more sophisticated, you’ll uncover hidden value in directory listings that shape customer journeys without generating last-click conversions.

 Action Checklist: